 Major and Minor Programs

 The FWCB major provides students with a broad science background emphasizing the biological and environmental sciences and other coursework needed for careers in fisheries, wildlife, conservation biology, and other natural resource and environmental careers.
 All students complete the core curriculum (.pdf) and an approved professional experience, which can consist of an approved study abroad capstone course, an internship, or an independent research project.
 Students must also complete one of the following specializations: Fisheries, Wildlife, or Conservation Biology.
 See below for details.
-A pre-veterinary medicine program (.pdf) is also available as part of the FWCB major
+A pre-veterinary medicine program (.pdf) is also available as part of the FWCB major.

 The University offers 150 minor programs that students can complete to complement their major field of study.
-Through careful choice of restricted electives, students completing the FWCB can also fulfill the requirements for minors such as Marine Biology, Park and Protected Areas Management, Water Science, Sustainability Sciences, and Forest Ecosystem Management and Conservation.
+Through careful choice of restricted electives, students completing the FWCB can also fulfill the requirements for minors such as Wildlife Care and Handling, Marine Biology, Park and Protected Areas Management, Water Science, Sustainability Sciences, and Forest Ecosystem Management and Conservation.
 FWCB offers a minor which is well-suited to students in many programs, such as Animal Science, ESPM, and Ecology.

 The Fisheries specialization (.pdf) prepares students who wish to pursue careers in fisheries and aquatic resource science, management, and administration; fish hatchery management; aquaculture, aquatic education, and aquatic environmental assessment.
 The curriculum meets the education criteria for the Certified Fisheries Professional designation established by the American Fisheries Society, the major professional organization for fisheries scientists and managers in North America.